Crypto-toolbox/bitex/README.md

 This project evolved out of the pure pleasure of writing clients for REST APIs, and a want and need for a single data stream to read from for my bitcoin bots.

+# Before you download this

+..be aware that it's still in pre-alpha-half-baked-work-in-progress-stage - many features and implementations may change rapidly and in ways you may not desire.
+Once I get to a point that I'm comfortable with, I will release a version on pypy, which will then serve as basis for further releases.
+So until then, nothing's final!

 # What is BitEx

 Bitex provides primarily REST-based clients for a variety of Crypto exchanges.
 It comes packaged with a publish-subscribe module, which allows easy polling and distribution of exchange data to, for example, an automated trading strategy.